mikeharrison-uk/KMK-464Plus/README.md

 - A microcontroller running CircuitPython.
 - KMK framework and dependencies.
 - Hardware wiring as per the defined pinout.
+- Keyboard region settings should be United Kingdom.

 ## Usage